rocketacademy/fundamentals-lite-docs/course-logistics/required-hardware-and-software/required-software-1.md

 #### **Installation**

-1. Download Chrome for your OS [here](https://www.google.com/intl/en\_sg/chrome/).
+1. Download Chrome for your OS [here](https://www.google.com/intl/en_sg/chrome/).

 ### VSCode

 VSCode is the most popular code editor in the world.
-We will write all code for Coding Basics inside of VSCode.
+We will write all code for Coding Fundamentals inside of VSCode.
 Download VSCode for your OS [here](https://code.visualstudio.com/download).